 Successful implementation of this strategy requires effective, adequately resourced governance with clear lines of accountability.
-These arrangements are being finalised with Brighton & Hove City Council based on the provisional model below.
-It is proposed that the Toward Zero Board is a 'lean' group having two Co-Chairs (one from the Martin Fisher Foundation and one from Brighton & Hove City Council).
-The remaining membership would be Co-Chairs from the Implementation Groups.
+These arrangements have been agreed with are with Brighton & Hove City Council based on the I model below.
+The Toward Zero HIV: Brighton & Hove Taskforce will be Chaired by the Chair of the Health and Wellbeing Board.
+The remaining membership includes be Co-Chairs from the Implementation Groups, a Community HIV representative, Sexual Health and HIV local commissioner, Director of Public Health and representative from a provider organisation.
 It is planned that the Board would meet quarterly, have an overview on budget decisions and report to the Health and Wellbeing Board and Martin Fisher Foundation Board.
 It would also communicate with the Fast Track Cities programme, although, as signatory to the Paris Declaration reporting would be through the City Council.
-The Implementation Groups would be formed for each priority area: Stigma, Testing, PrEP, Research & Evaluation and Patient Involvement & Peer Support and be action focused and responsible for delivery of the Implementation Plan.
-Each would meet monthly and report to the Towards Zero Board.
+The Implementation Groups would be formed for each priority area: Stigma, Testing, PrEP, Research & Evaluation and Patient Involvement & Peer Support and be action focused; responsible for delivery of the Implementation Plan.
+Each would meet monthly and report to the Towards Zero Taskforce.
 They would have two Co-Chairs, one from a community stakeholder group and one from the Martin Fisher Foundation.
 An annual Stakeholder Meeting would take place to scrutinise and support overall delivery of the Towards Zero HIV strategy and implementation plan.